MBA Alumni Advisory Council

 Lisa Mayr (MBA’98)

-Lisa is the chief financial officer of EVERFI.
+Lisa is the chief financial officer of MicroStrategy.
 She has over 25 years of experience in corporate finance and has held a number of leadership roles in both public and privately-held companies.
 Mayr serves on the board of STEM for Her, a program that fosters interest for women and girls in STEM-related careers, and is an active volunteer with the Animal Welfare League of Arlington.
 Mayr has an MBA from Georgetown University and an undergraduate degree from American University.
 She was named one of Washington DC’s Top CFOs by Trending 40 in 2016 and was a finalist for the 2017 Women in Technology Leadership Award.
 Mayr is also on the steering committee for the Greater Washington CFO Network.
-She is a board qualified financial expert with National Association of Corporate Directors completed training.

 Bradford Page (MBA’08)